nikhilpark/birthday/README.md

 This script reqires bs4 and request libraries
 To install bs4 and requests, use the following command

              pip install bs4

              pip install requests

-After installing therse librarries simply type the first name and last name of the person to  get his/her/its birtday
+After installing these libraries simply run the script and type the first name and last name of the person to  get his/her/its birtday